muhamuttaqien/siamese-fruits-detector/README.md

 As shown from the following results, the network can successfully differentiated all testing images.
 When the pair of two simillar images but categorized in the same class (Pepper Yellow) was fed into the network, it can predicted its dissimilarity in lowest score.

-> Note that, these testing images was never seen by the network during training process!
+> Note that, these testing images were never seen by the network during training process!

 ![](./images/result1.png)
 ![](./images/result2.png)